dxjoshi/java_interview_prep/resources/java/notes.md

      From this point the optimistic read lock is no longer valid.
 Even when the write lock is released the optimistic read locks stays invalid.
      So when working with optimistic locks you have to validate the lock every time after accessing any shared mutable variable to make sure the read was still valid.

             Runnable readTask = () -> {
               //Returns a non-zero stamp only if the lock is not currently held in write mode. validate() returns true if the lock has not been acquired in write mode since obtaining a given stamp.
               //This mode can be thought of as an extremely weak version of a read-lock, that can be broken by a writer at any time.
               //The use of optimistic mode for short read-only code segments often reduces contention and improves throughput.
 However, its use is inherently fragile.
               //Optimistic read sections should only read fields and hold them in local variables for later use after validation.
               //Fields read while in optimistic mode may be wildly inconsistent, so usage applies only when you are familiar enough with data representations to check consistency and/or repeatedly invoke method validate(). long stamp = stampedLock.tryOptimisticRead();
               try {
                   System.out.println("Optimistic lock valid: " + stampedLock.validate(stamp));
                   TimeUnit.SECONDS.sleep(1);
                   System.out.println("Optimistic lock valid: " + stampedLock.validate(stamp));
                   TimeUnit.SECONDS.sleep(2);
                   System.out.println("Optimistic lock valid: " + stampedLock.validate(stamp));
               } catch (Exception ex) {
                   System.out.println("Error while fetching data");
               } finally {
                   stampedLock.unlock(stamp);
               }
             };

      StampedLock provides non-blocking **tryConvertToWriteLock()** for converting a read lock into a write lock without unlocking and locking again:

             long stamp = stampedLock.readLock();
             try {
                 //If the lock state matches the given stamp, performs one of the following actions:
                 //If the stamp represents holding a write lock, returns it.
                 //Or, if a read lock, if the write lock is available, releases the read lock and returns a write stamp.
                 //Or, if an optimistic read, returns a write stamp only if immediately available.
 This method returns zero in all other cases. stamp = stampedLock.tryConvertToWriteLock(stamp);
                 if ( stamp == 0L) {
                     // couldn't get write lock
                     stamp = stampedLock.writeLock();
                 }
             } catch (Exception ex) {
                 System.out.println("Exception while getting lock");
             } finally {
                 stampedLock.unlock(stamp);
             }

 * **Semaphores** are often used to restrict the number of threads than can access some (physical or logical) resource, by maintaining set of permits.
   Each acquire() blocks if necessary until a permit is available, and then takes it.
 Each release() adds a permit, potentially releasing a blocking acquirer.
   However, no actual permit objects are used; the Semaphore just keeps a count of the number available and acts accordingly.

+        Semaphore semaphore = new Semaphore(5);
+        ExecutorService executorService = Executors.newFixedThreadPool(10);

         Runnable task = () -> {
             boolean hasPermit = false;